vincentbonnetcg/Toy-Code1/README.md

 [2] Kavan, Ladislav, Steven Collins, Jiří Žára, and Carol O'Sullivan.
 "Skinning with dual quaternions."
 In Proceedings of the 2007 symposium on Interactive 3D graphics and games, pp. 39-46.
 ACM, 2007.

+[3] Lewis, John P., Matt Cordner, and Nickson Fong.
+"Pose space deformation: a unified approach to shape interpolation and skeleton-driven deformation."
+In Proceedings of the 27th annual conference on Computer graphics and interactive techniques, pp. 165-172.
+ACM Press/Addison-Wesley Publishing Co., 2000.

+[4] Bickel, Bernd, Manuel Lang, Mario Botsch, Miguel A. Otaduy, and Markus Gross.
+"Pose-space animation and transfer of facial details."
+In Proceedings of the 2008 ACM SIGGRAPH/Eurographics Symposium on Computer Animation, pp. 57-66.
+Eurographics Association, 2008.

 ## .
 Inverse Kinematics
 **File** [inverseKinematics_withJacobian.py](https://github.com/vincentbonnetcg/Toy-Code/blob/master/inverseKinematics_withJacobian.py)<br>
 **Description** Implementation of inverse kinematics using pseudo-inverse of a jacobian matrix